HongtengXu/pyfbx_i42/README.rst

 What Doesn't Work
 -----------------
-- ASCII FBX
-- The data type 'b',
-  *(aparently nobody knows what this is for, need to investigate)*.
+- ASCII FBX.
+Currently the only workaround is to use ``fbxconvert`` to get a binary version.

 Examples